DoktorShift/tpos_receipt_print/README.md

 Enhance the LNbits TPOS extension by adding functionality to handle payment JSONs and generate printable receipts.
 After a payment is received and processed, a "Print Receipt" button should appear on the TPOS screen, allowing users to print the receipt.
 Ensure compatibility with devices that do not have a printer by providing alternative options.

+The bounty will be paid by me once the changes are merged into lnbits main.

 **Action after setteled payment**
 1) Successfully handle ´payment´ object JSON, extracting necessary details.
 2) Generate a structured receipt based on the extracted payment information.